 Welcome to Residence Hall Living

-We are glad to have this opportunity to welcome our new students to Concord University's residence hall community and to help prepare you for life in a residence hall.
+We are glad to have this opportunity to welcome our new students to Concord University’s residence hall community and to help prepare you for life in a residence hall.
 One meaningful part of a University education is the learning that comes from living with others.
-A good deal of adjustment occurs in the transition from high school to college, from home life to residence hall life, and sometimes even from freshman to sophomore year.
-Concord's Residence Life Program is designed to help you make personal, social, and academic adjustments in as healthy a way as possible to make your living experience both educational and enjoyable.
+Living in a residence hall is a great way to transition from high school to living on your own.
+Concord’s Residence Life Program is designed to help you make personal, social, and academic adjustments in as healthy a way as possible to make your living experience both educational and enjoyable.

 Your first year in college can be both an exciting and adventurous time in your life.
-Outside of the classroom, you will have the opportunity to participate in numerous activities and meet many new people.
-The people you meet and the experiences you share will probably become some of the most previous memories of your college career.
+Outside of the classroom, you will have the opportunity to participate in numerous activities and meet new people.
+While living in the dorms you will make friends and memories that will last a lifetime.

 All unmarried students (traditional age undergraduates) who have not received prior permission to commute are required to reside on campus in the University’s residence halls as long as space is available.
 Permission to commute is granted only to those students who will reside with their parent(s) or legal guardian(s) in their parents’ primary place of residence within a reasonable driving distance (45 minutes or less according to MapQuest or Google Maps) from Concord University.
 Applications for a housing exception should be obtained from, and must be submitted to, the Office of Housing and Residence Life.
 Applications will be reviewed by the Director of Residence Life and/or a designated committee that will evaluate the evidence of exemption criteria.

 NOTE: Students should never sign a lease for an off-campus dwelling until they have been approved to live off-campus.
-Signing a lease with another entity is not grounds for exception approval.
-Any student denied an off-campus exception will be charged room and board, regardless of having signed a lease for an off-campus dwelling.
+Signing a lease with another entity is not grounds for an off-campus exception.
+Any student denied an off-campus exception will be charged room and board, regardless of having signed a lease.